 Do not allow anyone to put anything into baby’s mouth unless medically necessary.
 Suctioning should be avoided if possible.
 Ideally, baby’s first oral experience is to latch and breastfeed.

 Stay in skin-to-skin contact, do not swaddle baby.
-Swaddled babies do not stay as warm as babies in skin-to-skin contact with mom and they do not breastfeed as well or as frequently.
+Swaddled babies do not stay as warm as babies in skin-to-skin contact and they do not breastfeed as well or as frequently.
 Babies use their hands to help them find the breast and to stimulate the breast and nipple to release milk.
 Swaddling deprives babies of the use of their hands and inhibits many other inborn feeding reflexes.

 Use a laid-back breastfeeding position. http://www.biologicalnurturing.com/ This position involves lying back comfortably, well supported by pillows, while allowing baby to lie against your body, with his head just above and between your breasts.
 Gravity and contact with your body stimulates baby’s inborn feeding reflexes and allows him to find his own way to the breast.
 Talk to your baby, stroke him and make eye contact.
 Soon he will begin to bob his head and try to move down toward your breast.
 Help your baby to do what he is trying to do but let him take the lead.
 Baby may use his hands to help find the breast and may suck on his fist to calm himself along the way.
 If you or baby get frustrated, just bring baby back to the position in which he is upright between your breasts and let him begin again.
 Laid-back breastfeeding allows both you and your baby to rely on instinct rather than following prescribed steps for latching.